On the ergodic theory of free group actions by real-analytic circle diffeomorphisms: Proof of the theorem

 \begin{lemma} The following properties hold: \begin{enumerate} \item For all $\gamma\in\mathcal{G}$, one has $M_{\gamma}\cap \bM_{\gamma} = \bigcap_{\widetilde{\gamma}\in\mathcal{G}} M_{\widetilde{\gamma}} = \emptyset$; also, for any two different $\gamma_1, \gamma_2$ in $\mathcal{G}$, the sets $\bM_{\gamma_1}$ and $\bM_{\gamma_2}$ are disjoint. \item For all $\gamma \in\mathcal{G}$, the image $\gamma(M_{\gamma})$ coincides with $\bM_{\gamma}$. \item For all $\gamma_1,\gamma_2$ in $\mathcal{G}$ such that $\gamma_1\neq \gamma_2^{-1}$, one has $\gamma_1(\bM_{\gamma_2})\subset \bM_{\gamma_1}$. \item If at least one of the sets $M_{\gamma}$ is nonempty, then all sets $\bM_{\gamma}$ are nonempty. \end{enumerate} \end{lemma}

 \begin{proof} The first property follows from Proposition~\ref{p:geodesic-free}, 2) and 3) are immediate consequences of the definition, and 4) follows as a combination of them. \end{proof}

-\emr{As we have already mentioned, our idea is to show that the sets $\bM_{\gamma}$ decompose the circle into finitely many intervals that form a Markov partition for the dynamics.
-In this way, the dynamics of the action of $G$ will turn out to be quite similar to that of the ``degenerated'' Schottky group $\mathbb{F}_2 \subset \PSL_2(\bbZ)$ described in Example~\ref{ex:torus}.\\ Take any connected component $I$ of a set $\bM_{\gamma}$.
+Take any connected component $I$ of a set $\bM_{\gamma}$.
 We will consider the dynamics of $I$ under the action of~$G$.
 We start by studying how the boundedness of $\bS_{\gamma}$ disappears at the endpoints of~$I$.
-To do this, we will consider the images of $I$ until the ``first-return'':}
+To do this, we will consider the images of $I$ until the ``first-return''.